lmahistre/measure-converter/README.md

 This addon instantly converts measurements from and to different units:
 * Length: centimeters and inches
 * Weight: kilograms and pounds
-* Temperature: Celsius and Farenheit
+* Temperature: Celsius and Fahrenheit

 It is possible to display the converter in a separate window to avoid losing converted data.